AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

 Object Storage Service \(OSS\) is activated, and an OSS bucket is created.

 **Note:** The storage class of the OSS bucket must be Standard.
 Elasticsearch does not support the Archive storage class.
-The OSS bucket must reside in the same region as your Elasticsearch cluster.
+In addition, the OSS bucket must reside in the same region as your Elasticsearch cluster.

 For more information, see [Activate OSS](/intl.en-US/Console User Guide/Sign up for OSS.md) and [Create buckets](/intl.en-US/Quick Start/OSS console/Create buckets.md).